Ice Storm - Andy B (0:00 / 2:22)

 The cimbalom is a concert hammered dulcimer: a type of chordophone composed of a large, trapezoidal box with metal strings stretched across its top.
 It is a musical instrument popularized in Hungary and commonly found throughout central and eastern Europe.
 The cimbalom is played by striking two beaters against the strings.
 The steel treble strings are arranged in groups of 4 and are tuned in unison.
 The bass strings which are over-spun with copper, are arranged in groups of 3 and are also tuned in unison.

 Spitfire are delighted to present Greg Knowles playing his Grand Cimbalom in the hall at Air Studios, London, one of the greatest recording studios in the world.
 Sampled with 4 round robins and 2 dynamics as single hits, and of course the characteristic tremolando.
 (Its not a massively dynamic instrument but we have smoothly enabled you to make it as dynamic or not as you wish, via front panel velocity map.)
-Options exist to use ‘Piano’ sustain pedal style, or the reverse authentic ‘Cimbalom’ style (where pedal up is the ringing out sustained sound).
-Recorded through the finest mics via exclusive Neve “Montserrat” Pre-Amps and Prism AD converters.
+Options exist to use 'Piano' sustain pedal style, or the reverse authentic 'Cimbalom' style (where pedal up is the ringing out sustained sound).
+Recorded through vintage ribbon and valve mics via exclusive Neve "Montserrat" Pre-Amps and Prism AD converters.
 The Spitfire Cimbalom joins our Harpsichord and Harp as the definitive VI in its class.
-The Cimbalom is presented with 4 mic positions (Close, Tree, Ambient, Outriggers) and is designed to be used in conjunction with a full version of Kontakt 4.2.4 or Kontakt 5.